 Having the tech giant handling and shipping your products while you sit back and enjoy the profits may seem like a dream come true.
 But as the saying goes, “nothing in life comes free.”
 The FBA program will charge storage fees as well as fulfillment fees.
-So, the longer your product sits on their storage facilities. the more it’s going to cost you.
+So, the longer your product sits in their storage facilities, the more it’s going to cost you.
 In the end, you may have to re-calculate your costs to make sure your business is still profitable.
 You may have to look for alternatives to FBA if you find it is eating into your profits.

 Amazon Seller Fulfilled Prime has some advantages that can make it a better fit for your business needs.

 For the first time, you can take care of storage and fulfillment on your own, which means you won’t have to pay daily fees for Amazon to keep your product in their warehouse.
 This is especially beneficial if you own a storage facility or if your product doesn’t require huge amounts of space and care.

 Here’s what you can do if you don’t own a warehouse or don’t have the time to take care of fulfillment…

 One great benefit of the Seller Fulfilled program is that it allows you to outsource to a fulfillment partner, these are companies that can help you with storage and logistics and they specialize in Amazon fulfillment.
 This can be very beneficial if you don’t have your own infrastructure or you simply don’t have the time and energy to deal with the intricate workings of the logistics process.

 PROs | Is Seller Fulfilled Prime (SFP) the Right Fit for Me?